AndersDeath/diary2/000-current.md

 # 23 November - Thursday - Berlin - 420 day of immigration

 So, the main thing is that I finally visited DR SMILE's office today.
 I've never been there before.
 I presented some souvenirs to people that I met there.
 I also got some presents from them.
+Actually the atmosphere there is quite sad.
+I s